 Mission: To prepare physician assistants as servant leaders who provide clinical expertise while making positive contributions to the profession, the communities they practice in, and society as a whole.

-Goals: The Milligan College Master of Science in Physician Assistant Studies Program goals are designed to educate physician assistants who:
+Goals: The Milligan University Master of Science in Physician Assistant Studies Program goals are designed to educate physician assistants who:

 - provide competent and compassionate health care to diverse individuals and populations across

 - effectively interact and communicate with all health professionals, patients and patients’ families